brunosan/brunosan.eu/_posts/2004-10-29-from-crete.md

 filename: 2004-10-29-from-crete.md
 layout: post
 status: publish
-meta:
-  blogger_blog: brunosan.blogspot.com
-  blogger_author: "Bruno S\xC3\xA1nchez-Andrade Nu\xC3\xB1o"
-  blogger_84811d3284c06b3cad7acdc4a1b30d1c_permalink: "109904663113447466"
 published: true
 type: post
 tags:
 - Science
 title: From CRETE!
 ---
 I am writing from the Physics Library of the Crete University, at Heraklion.
-Crete is really beautiful.. and Hot (HOT) place now &gt;D We will spend here 4 more days and then 2 to Athens.
-We went to the historical museum of the city, Great! and also to a city tour, party at disco, ...
-Everything is perfect... but only that I do NOT understand A WORD, amazing.
-For our coming we used the Olympus Palace boat, with like 9 floors, disco, supermarket, cinema, ...
-I am really having a great time here, ok, but without sleeping...Just 30 minutes ago I got slept at the urban bus... and it was only a 10 minutes trip!!!
+Crete is really beautiful.. and a Hot (HOT) place.
+We will spend here 4 more days and then 2 in Athens.
+We went to the historical museum of the city.
+It was great! and also to a city tour, party at disco, ...
+Everything is perfect... but only that I don´t understand A WORD they say, amazing.
+To get here we used the Olympus Palace boat, with like 9 floors, disco, supermarket, cinema, ...
+I am really having a great time here... but without sleeping...Just 30 minutes ago I felt sleep at the urban bus... and it was only a 10 minutes ride!!!
-<br />Some small pieces: no one uses helmet with the motos, the city is a mess, the gyros pita (like kebabs) are quite cheap with the drinks and specially coffee are really expensive, also drinks (one drink at a disco 7 euros!)...
-People don't pay anything for university and any student has the meal for free, ...
+<br />Some small pieces: nobody uses helmet riding their motorbikes, the city is a mess, the gyros pita (like kebabs) are quite cheap, coffee is really expensive, also drinks at pubs (one drink at a disco, 7 euros!)...
+People don't pay anything for university and any student has the meals for free, ...
 <br />